microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

 ```

 More often, CPS extensions are MEF components, and they import other CPS components filtered by project
 capabilities.
-This still works as it is.
+The following sample still works as before:

 ```csharp
         [ImportMany]